palantir/foundry-platform-python/docs/v2/models/ResourcePath.md

 # ResourcePath

-A path in the Foundry file tree.
+The full path to the resource, including the resource name itself

 ## Type
 ```python